philips-labs/automation-workshop/docs/part-2.md

 ??? tip "Hint"

     Ensure you place the steps in the correct order.
-After running the automation you should see all the setps executed as well a link to the newly created repository.
+After running the automation you should see all the steps executed as well a link to the newly created repository.

     ![Cat scanner repo with image](./assets/part_2_cat_scanner_repo.png)